Beyond the Schema: A Practical Guide to Querying and Interacting with SQLite, MySQL, & PostgreSQL¶

 - Pre-configured Environments: Docker setups often pre-configure users, passwords, and databases (e.g.,

-). - SQL Dump Mounting:
+MYSQL_ROOT_PASSWORD,POSTGRES_USER,POSTGRES_DBenvironment variables incompose.yml). - SQL Dump Mounting:

-for PostgreSQL and MySQL mentions mounting SQL dumps for pre-seeding data, which automates schema creation and initial data insertion on container startup. - GUI Tools:
+README.Docker.mdfor PostgreSQL and MySQL mentions mounting SQL dumps for pre-seeding data, which automates schema creation and initial data insertion on container startup. - GUI Tools:

 - PostgreSQL:

-service often included for web-based DB management. - MySQL:
+adminerservice often included for web-based DB management. - MySQL:

-service often included.
+phpmyadminservice often included.

 - PostgreSQL: